ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/wednesday/alignment.md

 ---

-**3\.** We are now ready to try an alignment of one of our samples' reads.
-Let's go back to our 03-alignment directory and make an output directory for STAR:
+**3\.** We are now ready to try an alignment.
+Let's create an output directory for STAR:

-    cd ../03-alignment
+    cd ~/rnaseq_example
-    mkdir I864_S78_star_alignment
+    mkdir 02-STAR_alignment
+    cd 02-STAR_alignment

-and let's run STAR on just one pair of files.
-Make sure you run this on a compute node using 8Gb of memory.
-It will take about 30 minutes to run (**Again, the command is on multiple lines for readability**):
+and let's run STAR on the pair of subset files we created before. (**Again, the command is on multiple lines for readability**):

     STAR --runThreadN 8 \
     --sjdbOverhang 99 \